Free cookie consent management tool by TermsFeed Generator

 This is a weighted combination where:

-Critical Limitation: While this equation provides a powerful mental model for how trust should be dynamically weighted, it’s important to recognize it as a conceptual framework.
+Critical Limitation: While this equation provides a useful mental model for how trust should be dynamically weighted, it’s important to recognize it as a conceptual framework.
 The outputs of a human mind and a language model are not directly commensurable—you can’t meaningfully normalize a gut feeling, deep architectural insight, or causal inference to be on the same scale as token probabilities.
 We use this mathematical structure to guide the design of interaction protocols, not as a literal, solvable system.

 The trust factor \(\gamma(t)\) shifts based on adversarial signals: